rayarachelian/lisaem/bashbuild/README.md

 You should estimate the percentage of how many compiled files each subbuild will take and create a basepercent at each compile phase, this will allow the progress bar to display human friendly results, rather than anger the user by having it jump to 90% in the first few seconds and then take a long time for the last 10% like Windows ME used to do. :)  And likely you'll want to call the progressbar function fairly often to indicate status.

-The `QJOB` and `COMPILELIST` functions can be used to compile code in parallel.
+The `qjob` and `COMPILELIST` functions can be used to compile code in parallel.
 The `MAKELIB` function will create libraries.
 It's your job to maintain and properly invoke the compiler on your system and pass the proper library names and include paths.
 There are comments on how to use them in the function headers of each function.
 These interfaces may change over time, but I'll eventually document them and stabilize their interfaces.

 The build script will walk the directory tree and collect anything with the name of "include" as a directory, and anything with the name of "lib" and pass them all to the `LIB` and `INCLUDE` variables ahead of time.